cnloh/notes/DGX-download-needed-debs-4-EXA-client-offline-install.md

   EFI Boot: Enabled (**Important.
 DGX OS is configured for booting from EFI)
 3) Kick start DGX OS image installation by selecting "Install DGX OS 7.0.2" from the GRUB boot menu:
   ![](./Images/dgx/dgx-grub-menu.png)
-4) Post installation, permit direct ssh as root for ease of operation instead of having to ``sudo`` every time an elevated privilegde is required.
+4) Post installation, permit direct ssh as root for ease of operation instead of having to ``sudo`` every time an elevated privilege is required.
 ```
 login as: uadmin
 uadmin@192.168.1.6's password: